 The new network must provide new digital services while preserving the traditional strengths of amateur radio: minimal central planning, but reliance on standards for interoperability; distributed deployment; ability to continue operations when large-scale infrastructure such as electrical power and the Internet fail; and the ability to operate wherever needed.

 We are building an interconnected, layered digital network, with each layer optimized to address different bandwidth and propagation challenges.
-The network incorporates three layers: a 5.8/2.4 GHz mesh network layer based on commercial WISP equipment, providing a backbone of up to 300Mbps, but requiring line-of-site between radio/antenna sites; a 420 MHz mesh network based on commercial WISP equipment that supports connections on the order of 5Mbps, but that is somewhat more forgiving of terrain and foliage; and a 145/440 MHz packet network that is limited to 1200bps or 9600bps connections, but provides broad coverage.
+The network incorporates three layers: a 5.8/2.4 GHz mesh network layer based on commercial WISP equipment, providing a backbone of up to 300Mbps, but requiring line-of-site between radio/antenna sites; a very experimental 420 MHz mesh network based on commercial WISP equipment that supports connections on the order of 5Mbps, but that is somewhat more forgiving of terrain and foliage; and a 145/440 MHz packet network that is limited to slower connections, but provides broad coverage.

 Fixed sites for this network will be chosen to minimize reliance on exiting amateur radio repeater sites, many of which are collocated with public safety communications systems and subject to the same failure modes.
 Hams are encouraged to deploy privately-owned 5.8/2.4 GHz and 420 MHz mesh nodes to fill in the gaps in the backbone, and to experiment with and become comfortable with the new technology during the great majority of the time when the network is not required for emergency communications.